friendbuy/diy-onic-converter/INTERVIEW.md

 ## Criteria

 ### Bionic
-* The function works as specified (copy-paste into console, invoke function with selector, see results on the current website)
+* The function works as specified (invoke function with selector on provided static website)
 * The converted HTML and styles sufficiently resemble the conversion performed by https://bionic-reading.com
 * _README.md_ provides accurate instructions on how to execute the function

+### Bionic Plus
+* The function works when dynamically added to real-world websites (copy-paste into console, invoke function with selector, see results on the current website)
+* _README.md_ states that this is possible and provides accurate instructions for doing so

 ### Super Bionic
 * _README.md_ describes the limitations of this implementation (provide sample websites that demonstrate these limitations, if possible)